 We asked Buzzoni to walk us through the process and share advice for anyone who is interested in the process.

-Q. If someone is interested in coming to UVA to complete a degree through the BIS program, where should they start?
+Q. If someone is interested in coming to UVA to complete a degree through the BIS or BPHM program, where should they start?

-A. The first thing I encourage potential applicants to do is visit the BIS website, which gives a good overview of the program, and attend one of our informational webinars.
-Filling out our contact form prompts a member of our outreach team to follow up with you over email and over the phone.
-The phone call is really helpful on both sides of the equation, as it is an opportunity to ask questions and for our team to do some active listening and learn more about the applicant’s goals.
+A. The first thing I encourage potential applicants to do is visit the website, which gives a good overview of the programs, and attend one of our informational webinars.
+Filling out our contact form prompts a member of our outreach team to follow up with you over email and offer to have a conversation over phone or Zoom.
+The conversation is really helpful on both sides of the equation, as it is an opportunity to ask questions and for our team to do some active listening and learn more about the applicant’s goals.
 We care deeply about fit, and we really want to provide prospective students with as much information as possible so that they can make an informed choice.